lbdyck/showz/README.md

 SHOWZOS can be found on the www.cbttape.org site in File 492.

-Thank you to Roland Schiradin for developing SHOWZOS....
+Thank you to Roland Schiradin for maintaining and enhancing SHOWZOS and to the late Gilbert Saint-flour for developing it and sharing it with the mainframe community.